-Location: Bowling Green, KY
+Location: Density: Enrollment Category: Sector: Type of Organics Recovery: Bowling Green, KY City 20,000 and above Public Off-site Windrow Style

-Density:

-20,000 and above Enrollment Category:

-Off-site Windrow Style Type of Organics Recovery:
+Dining Services Leaf and Limb

 - Dining Services

 - Facilities Management

 - Office of Sustainability

 - Private Waste Hauler

 Funding sources for on-site composting is through the operational budget for dining services and facilities management.
 With the renovation of Dining Services, an engineer was contracted to produce plan for logistics.